GandhiCloudLab/watson-ai-ops-320-topology-api/03-create-delete-node-and-links/readme.md

 sh 01-create-node-payment.sh
 ```

 3. The content of the file would be like this.
 Look at the values of all the params.
-You don't need to change anything on the JSON_DATA and curl command.
+You don't need to change anything here.

 ```
 PARAM_ENTITY_TYPE=service